georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-knn-query.md

     { "image-vector": [15, 11, 23], "file-type": "jpg", "title": "mountain lake lodge" }
     ```

+% TEST[continued]

-2. Run the search using the `knn` query, asking for the top 10 nearest vectors from each shard, and then combine shard results to get the top 3 global results.
+1. Run the search using the `knn` query, asking for the top 10 nearest vectors from each shard, and then combine shard results to get the top 3 global results.

     ```console
     POST my-image-index/_search